 Privacy and Complaints Policies

-Campaign for National Parks is a data controller and we we are committed to protecting and respecting your privacy.
+At Campaign for National Parks we are committed to protecting and respecting your privacy.
 Please be assured that we will never sell your details and the only third party that will ever see your data would be those who provide us with mailing and financial processing services.
 You can change how you hear from us or unsubscribe from our mailing lists at any time, just let us know.
+This policy explains why we collect information from you, what information we need, how we use it and keep it safe.

 How we collect information about you

+Campaign for National Parks is the data controller.
 We collect information in the following ways:

-• When you give it to us directly:
+• When you give it to us directly

-You may give us your personal information in order to sign up as a Friend, make a donation, participate in an event, or sign up for our e-news.
-The personal information we collect might include your name, address, email address, card or bank details.
+You may give us your personal information in order to sign up as a Friend, Council member, make a donation, participate in an event, or sign up for our e-news.
+The personal information we collect might include your name, address, email address, job title, card or bank details.
 We collect this information only in connection with specific activities, such as Friend subscription, donation processing, or sending information about our work.

-• When you give it to us indirectly:
+• When you give it to us indirectly

 We also collect non-personal information when you access our website through cookies.
 A cookie is a small file, typically of letters and numbers, sent from our website to your computer to help us identify you quickly.
 They cannot be used to identify you personally.
 If you prefer not to accept cookies your browser will let you do so.
-For more information about cookies, please see www.allaboutcookies.org.
+For more information about cookies, please see www.allaboutcookies.org

 Any personal data relating to you will be used and recorded by us in accordance with current data protection legislation and this policy.
 We will use the information you provide to: